Intern with Breakthrough Listen

 • A CV

 • A letter of recommendation from a faculty member, researcher, or other academic mentor.
-Please note that only one letter is requested - subsequent letters will not improve your chances of selection.
+Please note that only one letter is requested - subsequent letters will be discarded and do not improve your chances of selection.

 • A cover letter, which should include details of